 In the last several years, the structure of the securities industry has changed significantly through demutualization and consolidations.
-In response to growing competition, many marketplaces in both Europe and the United States have demutualized to provide greater flexibility for future growth.
+In response to growing competition, many securities marketplaces in both Europe and the United States have demutualized to provide greater flexibility for future growth.
 The securities industry is also experiencing consolidation, creating a more intense competitive environment.
-Investment in exchange properties is competitive, particularly in light of increasing consolidation in the securities industry.
+Investment in securities marketplaces is competitive, particularly in light of increasing consolidation in the securities industry.
 This may adversely affect the Investment Manager's ability to make profitable investments in this industry.
-The Investment Manager may be unable to make investments in this sector on what it believes to be an attractive basis.
+The Investment Manager may be unable to make investments in this sector on what it believes to be an attractive basis or at all.